Hikaru Utada: 2010–2015: Second return to Japan, Single Collection Vol. 2, Wild Life, and hiatus

 In a personal blog post on August 9, 2010, Utada announced a long hiatus, writing "I don't know if it will be 2 years or 5 years."
-After having been focused on music from age 15 to 27, she expressed a need to have a broader range of experiences, and grow as a person.

-However, she also wrote that before the hiatus began, some new music would be released.
+After having been focused on music from age 15 to 27, they expressed a need to have a broader range of experiences, and grow as a person.
+However, they also wrote that before the hiatus began, some new music would be released.
 Soon after the post, a compilation album was announced: Utada Hikaru Single Collection Vol. 2, with a release date of November 24, 2010.
 This album would include all of Utada's Japanese singles, from "Dareka no Negai ga Kanau Koro" to "Prisoner of Love", on disc one, as well as an extra EP featuring five new tracks.
 Later it was announced a DVD containing the promotional video for Goodbye Happiness would be included in all first-press edition pre-orders.

 On September 27, 2010, Utada revealed a single, entitled "Hymne à l'amour (Ai no Anthem)", which became a commercial tie-in for Pepsi NEX.
-The song features both Japanese and French lyrics, written and translated by Utada herself.
-She performed a concert series titled Wild Life at Yokohama Arena to promote the album, her first Japanese concert since 2006's Utada United.
+The song features both Japanese and French lyrics, written and translated by Utada.
+They performed a concert series titled Wild Life at Yokohama Arena to promote the album, their first Japanese concert since 2006's Utada United.
 On October 3, 2010, Utada's official EMI website was updated with the album artwork and final track list for Utada Hikaru Single Collection Vol. 2.
 First-press editions included a three-fold paper slip case, along with a Kuma good luck charm, and a lottery slip for fans to have a chance at winning one of 1000 tickets to Wild Life.

-In late October, it was revealed online at Tower Records Japan and several other websites that an English-language "best-of album" titled Utada the Best" would become available in Japan on the same day as Utada Hikaru Single Collection Vol. 2, November 24.
+In late October, it was revealed online at Tower Records Japan and several other websites that an English-language best-of album titled Utada the Best would become available in Japan on the same day as Utada Hikaru Single Collection Vol. 2, November 24.
 Utada reacted to the news, stating: "I understand that if it doesn't sell, I'm the one who will take the hit, but to be honest, I don't want my fans putting down money for something that my heart isn't in." and "The release of Utada the Best is entirely against my will.
 I wish that my fans won't have to buy it.
 There's no new material in it."